Don't believe everything you read

 Rina wasn’t surprised that Dougie knew about this stuff.
 He’d been fascinated by the occult since high-school.
 Pudgy and unpopular, Dougie had gotten a little too wrapped up in the Dungeons & Dragons community and they’d drifted apart.
 Still, they’d been friends since kindergarten and he was the best when it came time to dream up a costume for Halloween.

 They’d climbed up to his late great-uncle Edmund’s attic in search of period clothing for a Lovecraft-themed party at Rina’s sorority house.
 Rina had offered Dougie an invite in exchange for help with her costume.
 She also wanted him to meet some 'normal' people.

 While Rina searched through dusty trunks to find an old-fashioned gown, Dougie was skimming distractedly through the handsome leather-bound book.
-He’d found it turned sideways in the back of an ornately carved bookcase that he suspected was from well before Edmund’s time.
+He’d found it turned sideways in the back of an ornately carved bookcase that he suspected was even older than his great-uncle Edmund.